lugu/flashdown/README.md

 A GUI version for desktops and mobile (Android, iOS support isn't tested).

-> :warning: UTF-8 and Markdown tables are not yet supported.
+> :warning: Markdown tables are not yet supported.

 ![Screenshot](docs/essentialist-screenshot.png)